The 3 Key Ingredients of Healthy Relationships

 Healthy relationships radiate positivity.
 Some people are naturally very positive, upbeat people.
 Others tend to be more negative and critical.
 How we relate to others usually stems from the environment we were raised in.
 Were your parents constantly critiquing you and others?
 Chances are you do to.
 While little snide comments and criticisms aren’t giant marriage problems in themselves, they create an undercurrent of tension and negativity that makes the big problems harder to solve.
 Plus, they make the marriage unpleasant.

 The first step to eliminate negativity from communication in marriage is to be aware of it.
 Try and catch yourself saying or doing things that are dismissive.
 Using the word “But,” for instance, is a hidden negativity bomb.
 Saying “but” actually cancels out what your spouse just said.
 This rejection paves the way for a “But this/but that” argument.
 Try starting out with an affirmation that shows you see the logic of your spouse’s argument.
 Then say “and at the same time…” to add your own opinion.
+For example, "Yes, I do see the advantage of buying a bigger house now that a second baby is coming, and, at the same time, I'm concerned that it will be too much of a strain on our budget."

 2. Set anger ceilings low

 Even healthy relationships have hot-button issues that are guaranteed start a disagreement.
 Anger makes solving these problems even more difficult.
 Every time you and your spouse explode at each other, you add stress and negativity to your marriage.
-Think fights keep your relationship “spicy?”
+Think fights keep your marriage “spicy?”
 Eventually that spice will burn a hole through your relationship.

-Keep anger ceilings low by recognizing when you start to get heated—your heart starts racing, you talk faster, you start feeling frustrated.
-As soon as you feel anger rising, practice the exit and re-enter strategy.
-Leave the room for a brief period to calm down.
-Just as important, re-enter when you feel calm and approach the conversation again.
 How far should you let yourself go before exiting?
 Imagine a scale 1-10 with ten being the most angry you could ever possible be.
 You don’t want to go higher than a 3 with your spouse at any time.

 3. Be on the same team